About Channels and Releases

 Then, you enable semantic versioning on that channel.
 The admin console sequences the version history for the channel as follows:

-For information about how enterprise application users check for application updates in the admin console, see Checking for Updates.
+For information about how enterprise application users check for application updates in the admin console, see Updating an Application.

+For applications that support installation with KOTS, the Draft page provides a YAML editor to add, edit, and delete your application files and Replicated custom resources.
 You click Releases > Create Release in the vendor portal to open the Draft page.
-This page provides a YAML editor to add, edit, and delete your application files and Replicated custom resources.

 The following shows an example of the Draft page in the vendor portal: